gwilku/jscan-docs/general/troubleshooting.rst

 	If not, (that is, if adaptation was done with key ON, engine OFF), you probably typed the tire size manually.
 However, the manual input here is for circumference (in mm), NOT the diameter (height).
 So, either do the math (tire height inches * 2.54 * PI) and type the result in manual input, or – recommended – use the drop down to find the closest value matching tire height (in).

-	..note:: Factory speedometer is ALWAYS showing higher reading than you actually drive.
+	.. note:: Factory speedometer is ALWAYS showing higher reading than you actually drive.
 That’s a safety feature, required legally for example in the EU.
 If you want to ‘fix’ it, just pick a slightly smaller tire height (0.25"-0.5" less than real).

 Check engine and / or ABS fault is on.